stiiifff/did-common-rust/README.md

 ### Usage: DID Document

-Here is how to parse a simple DID Document:
+Here is how to parse a DID Document:
 ```rust
 use did_common::did_doc::DidDocument;
 use did_common::json_parse;